By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 Upon the recommendation of the instructor to The Graduate School, a limited extension of an incomplete may be granted.
 The Graduate School is not obligated to approve an extension if the instructor of the course is no longer at the University of Connecticut.
 If more than three courses have been left incomplete, the student may be required to complete those still viable before being allowed to register for additional coursework.
 Failure to make satisfactory academic progress may be grounds for the student’s termination or dismissal.
 An employment authorization for a graduate assistantship appointment may not be approved for a student who has four or more viable incomplete courses on their academic record.

 For further information, the reader is referred to the document “Key to the Transcript,” available from the Office of the Registrar.

 Changes of Course Grades

-Instructors should change grades for the following reasons: a computational error, clerical error, and the discovery of overlooked components in a student’s body of work.
+Instructors should recalculate and, if warranted, change grades only for the following reasons: a computational error, clerical error, or the discovery of overlooked components in a student’s body of work.
 In cases when the instructor concludes that a course grade ought to be changed, the instructor determines a corrected grade and initiates the grade change process.
-The head of the department or program offering the course and the dean of the school or college in which the course is taught will be notified of a grade change to ensure consistency.
+The head of the department or program offering the course and the dean of the school or college in which the course was taught will be notified of a grade change to ensure consistency.